hanwenzhang123/fullstack-note/04-note/README.md

 - The IP address corresponds to the system and the port number corresponds to the program where the data needs to be sent

 #### What is WebSockets?
-- Web Socket, establishing a real time wwo way communication between the client and server (via TCP/IP).
+- Web Socket, establishing a real-time two-way communication between the client and server (via TCP/IP).
 - persistent bi-directional connection between a client and server that provides a two-way full-duplex interactive communications channel that operates over HTTP through a single TCP/IP socket connection.
-- Unlike HTTP, where you have to constantly request updates, with websockets, updates are sent immediately when they are available.
+- Unlike HTTP, where you have to constantly request updates, with WebSockets, updates are sent immediately when they are available.

 #### Why WebSockets?
-- For instance, when data is changing constantly, you can refresh the broswer every few minutes to send the HTTP request, or use setInterval every few seconds to pull the server for the new data, but these are not ideal for real-time data, like a chat application.
+- For instance, when data is changing constantly, you can refresh the browser every few minutes to send the HTTP request or use setInterval every few seconds to pull the server for the new data, but these are not ideal for real-time data, like a chat application.

 #### How WebSockets work?
-- Client sends the HTTP request to the server to ask for open the connection, if the server agrees, it will send the 101 switching protocols response, where tcp/ip connection is locked open, allowing bi-directional messages to pass messages between the two parties, the connection stays open until one connection drops.
+The client sends the HTTP request to the server to ask to open the connection, if the server agrees, it will send the 101 switching protocols response, where tcp/ip connection is locked open, allowing bi-directional messages to pass messages between the two parties, the connection stays open until one connection drops.
-- Full-duplex connection, a tele-communication term that defines how a phone line works that two parties can send messages and talk at the same time.
+- Full-duplex connection, a telecommunications term that defines how a phone line works so that two parties can send messages and talk at the same time.

 #### WebSockets Implementation
 ```js